kovidgoyal/kitty/docs/kittens/hints.rst

     map ctrl+g kitten hints --type=linenum --linenum-action=tab nvim +{line} +{path}

-will open the selected file in a new tab inside neovim.
+will open the selected file in a new tab inside neovim when you press :kbd:`ctrl+g`.

 The hints kitten is very powerful to see more detailed help on its various options and modes of operation, see below.
 You can use these options to